 Who should avoid tooth whitening?

-Tooth whitening is not a good choice for all people.
+Tooth whitening is not a good choice for all patients.
+Our team will help determine if you are a good candidate before recommending any dental procedures.
 It is important to consider the following:

 Are there any side effects to tooth whitening?